Root-101/api-gateway/README.md

 - api-gateway
 - spring boot
-- java
+- native

 ---

 #### About v4.x:

-This version adds a postgres DB so that the route configuration can be saved and can be loaded if the service is restarted.
+This version adds a Postgres DB so that the route configuration can be saved and can be loaded if the service is restarted.

 This version include the api docs and a postman collection with preconfigured endpoints.

+This version also include the first ui-client, it's located under `/tools/api_gateway_front`.

 ### Env Variables to configure the service: